ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Applicability:
 : Preconnection, Connection, Message

-This property specifies the application's expectation of the dominating traffic pattern for this Connection.
-This implies that the transport system should optimize for the capacity profile specified.
-This can influence path and protocol selection.
+This property specifies the traffic interaction pattern expected by the application, the desired network treatment for traffic sent by the application, and the tradeoffs the application is prepared to make in path and protocol selection to receive that desired treatment.
+When the capacity profile is set to a value other than Default, the transport system should select paths and profiles to optimize for the capacity profile specified.
 The following values are valid for the Capacity Profile:

   Default:
-  : The application makes no request about its expected capacity profile.
-No special optimizations of the tradeoff between delay, delay variation, and bandwidth efficiency should be made when selecting and configuring stacks.
+  : The application makes no representation about its expected capacity profile.
+No special optimizations of the tradeoff between delay, delay variation, and bandwidth efficiency should be made when selecting and configuring transport protocol stacks.
+When the underlying transport protocol stack(s) support per-connection DSCP signaling, transmitted traffic SHOULD carry the DSCP Best Effort PHB. \[EDITOR'S NOTE: cite]

-  Low Latency:
+  Scavenger/Bulk:
+  : The application is not interactive.
+It expects to send and/or receive a large amount of data, without any urgency.
+This can, for example, be used to select protocol stacks with scavenger transmission control and/or to assign the traffic to a lower-effort service.
+When the underlying transport protocol stack(s) support per-connection DSCP signaling, transmitted traffic SHOULD carry the DSCP Less than Best Effort PHB. \[EDITOR'S NOTE: cite]

-  : Response time (latency) should be optimized at the expense of bandwidth efficiency and delay variation when sending this message.
-This can be used by the system to disable the coalescing of multiple small Messages into larger packets (Nagle's algorithm); to prefer immediate acknowledgment from the peer endpoint when supported by the underlying transport; to signal a preference for lower-latency, higher-loss treatment; and so on.
+  Low Latency/Interactive: : The application is interactive, and prefers loss to latency.
+Response time should be optimized at the expense of bandwidth efficiency and delay variation when sending on this connection.
+This can be used by the system to disable the coalescing of multiple small Messages into larger packets (Nagle's algorithm); to prefer immediate acknowledgment from the peer endpoint when supported by the underlying transport; and so on.
+When the underlying transport protocol stack(s) support per-connection DSCP signaling, transmitted traffic SHOULD carry the DSCP Expedited Forwarding PHB.

-  Constant Rate:
+  \[EDITOR'S NOTE: cite]

+  Low Latency/Non-Interactive:
+  : The application prefers loss to latency but is not interactive.
+Response time should be optimized at the expense of bandwidth efficiency and delay variation when sending on this connection.
+When the underlying transport protocol stack(s) support per-connection DSCP signaling, transmitted traffic SHOULD carry a DSCP Assured Forwarding (AF21,AF22,AF23,AF24) PHB. \[EDITOR'S NOTE: cite]

+  Constant-Rate Streaming:
   : The application expects to send/receive data at a constant rate after Connection establishment.
 Delay and delay variation should be minimized at the expense of bandwidth efficiency.
 This implies that the Connection may fail if the desired rate cannot be maintained across the Path.
-A transport may interpret this capacity profile as preferring a circuit breaker
-  {{?RFC8084}} to a rate-adaptive congestion controller.
+  A transport may interpret this capacity profile as preferring a circuit breaker {{?RFC8084}} to a rate-adaptive congestion controller.
+When the underlying transport protocol stack(s) support per-connection DSCP signaling, transmitted traffic SHOULD carry a DSCP Assured Forwarding (AF31,AF32,AF33,AF34) PHB.

-  Scavenger/Bulk:
-  : The application is not interactive.
-It expects to send/receive a large amount of data, without any urgency.
-This can, for example, be used to select protocol stacks with scavenger transmission control, to signal a preference for less-than-best-effort treatment, or to assign the traffic to a lower-effort service.
+  High Throughput Data: : \[EDITOR'S NOTE: Gorry wants this, but bht has no idea how to implement it beyond DSCP AF2n.
+Cut, or specity how this is really different from one of the other profiles.]

 ### Congestion control {#prop-cc}